Feel vs Real

 Also known as: feel versus real position

-"Feel vs real" describes the frequent gap between what a golfer senses their body is doing during a swing and what a camera actually shows it doing — a mismatch that is completely normal and is exactly why video review is so valuable.
+"Feel vs real" describes the frequent gap between what a golfer senses their body is doing during a swing and what a camera actually shows it doing.
+This means a mismatch that is completely normal and is exactly why video review is.
+As a result, valuable.

-Golfers routinely describe a new position as feeling extreme or unnatural, only to see on video that the position is actually correct — or, conversely, describe a swing as feeling exactly like their normal motion while video shows it has drifted noticeably from where it used to be.
-This "feel vs real" gap is not a sign that a golfer is bad at sensing their own body; it reflects genuine limits of proprioception (the body's internal sense of its own position) during a fast, largely automatic motion.
+Golfers routinely describe a new position as feeling extreme or unnatural, only to see on video that the position is actually correct.
+This means or, conversely, describe a swing as feeling exactly like their normal motion.
+At the same time, video shows it has drifted noticeably from where it used to be.
+This "feel vs real" gap is not a sign that a golfer is bad at sensing their own body.
+It reflects genuine limits of proprioception (the body's internal sense of its own position) during a fast, largely automatic motion.

-The gap tends to be largest exactly when a golfer is making a swing change: an unfamiliar but correct new position often feels more extreme than it actually is, because the nervous system is comparing it to years of a different habitual pattern.
-This is why coaches frequently ask a golfer to exaggerate a new feeling well beyond what seems reasonable — the "real" result on video often turns out to be far more modest than the "felt" exaggeration suggested.
+The gap tends to be largest exactly when a golfer is making a swing change.
+This means an unfamiliar but correct new position often feels more extreme than it actually is.
+This is.
+This is because the nervous system is comparing it to years of a different habitual pattern.
+This is why coaches frequently ask a golfer to exaggerate a new feeling well beyond what seems reasonable.
+This means the "real" result on video often turns out to be far more modest than the "felt" exaggeration suggested.

 Video review is the most direct way to close the feel-vs-real gap, since it replaces an unreliable internal sensation with an objective external record of what the body actually did.